CharlesChiuGit/Logseq-Git-Sync-101/README.md

    ※ Noted: If you use password-free private keys for Git you don't need the `ssh-agent` line.
 You can include it to avoid typing the private key passphrase each time.

-3. In the same `~/.shortcuts` folder create a second one named, for example, `pull-graph` contaning:
+3. In the same `~/.shortcuts` folder create a second one named, for example, `pull-graph` containing:

    ```bash
    #!/usr/bin/bash